-Directors are encouraged to attend talks, seminars, workshops, conferences and other training programmes to update themselves on the new developments in the business environment.
-Seminars and conferences organized by the relevant regulatory authorities and professional bodies on areas relevant to the Directors' responsibilities and corporate governance issues, as well as on changes to statutory requirements and regulatory guidelines, are informed to the Directors, for their participation.
+Directors are encouraged to attend talks, seminars, workshops, conferences and other training programmes to keep themselves updated on the new developments in the business environment and regulatory requirements.
+The Directors are informed of seminars and conferences organised by the relevant regulatory authorities and professional bodies on areas relevant to the Directors' responsibilities and corporate governance issues, as well as on changes to statutory requirements and regulatory guidelines.

-Pursuant to paragraph 15.08(2) and Appendix 9C (Part A, paragraph 28) of the Main Market Listing Requirements of Bursa Securities, the Directors continue to undergo relevant courses and seminars.
-During the financial year ended 31 March 2015, all the Directors visited the plant located in Vietnam Singapore Industrial Park, Thuan An District, Binh Duong Province, Vietnam which was organized by the Company to enable the Directors to observe and understand the process of tinplates and new shearing line operation.
-Individually, some of the Directors have also attended seminars and training programmes to further enhance their skills and knowledge.
+Pursuant to the Main Market Listing Requirements of Bursa Securities, the Directors should continuously undergo relevant courses and seminars.
+During the financial year ended 31 March 2016, all the Directors visited the supplier, JFE Steel Corporation plant located in Chiba, Japan which was organised by the Company, to enable the Directors to observe and understand the process of raw material (cold roll steel) and line operation.
+Some of the Directors have also attended seminars and training programmes individually to further enhance their skills and knowledge.